Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 Let me be honest: looking back, those sketches were a bit naive and didn't include some settings a time lapse app should have.
 (I guess I didn't know about time lapse as deeply as I may have thought).
 However, it gave me a springboard to where I could get started with my *own* take on a time lapse app, even if it was a little out of reality and missing features...

-I then opened up to installing and testing most every app related to time lapse on Google Play over the period of the next month and a half, taking notes and reading reviews to gather what I could.
+I then opened up to installing and testing almost every app related to time lapse on Google Play over the period of the next month and a half, taking notes and reading reviews to gather what I could.
 I also did some looking online for independent reviews as well as some apps on the Apple App Store.

 Moving to my laptop I then created a digital mock-up of the different screens (views) that the app would have.
-At this point, I over-complicated it in certain areas like the home screen where I was thinking most everything could/should be crammed.
+At this point, I over-complicated it in certain areas like the home screen where I was thinking everything could/should be crammed.
 Therefore, I did end up going back and recreating the layout a number of times to get it condensed down to a better design.

 ### My Choice of a Tech Stack